Augmental MouthPad

 Conclusion and Next Steps

-In the months since the project, we have enjoyed watching as the world has caught on to possibilities offered by MouthPad^.
+In the months since the project, we have enjoyed watching as the world has caught on to possibilities offered by the MouthPad^.
 It is already changing lives.
-The Press tab of the Augmental website is full of news stories of users who have been able to increase their productivity at work, connect with friends, achieve their dreams of going to university, and navigate using Google Maps.
-The Augmental team won the best pitch award at the Consumer Electronic Show in January, which has increased the buzz around the product.
-International press outlets including the BBC and WIRED Japan have also featured stories with MouthPad^.
+The Press tab of the Augmental website is full of news stories of users who have been able to increase their productivity at work, connect with friends, achieve their dreams of going to university.
+The Augmental team won the best pitch award at the Consumer Electronics Show in January, which has increased the buzz around the product.
+International press outlets including the BBC and WIRED Japan have also featured stories with the MouthPad^.
 We are all watching eagerly to see where Augmental goes next.